MR

 Whether you’re a beginner or an expert, Qtrade is a versatile and convenient brokerage platform.

-Its research features are impressive and its user interface makes the experience of trading less of a hassle whether you are using the website or the app.
+Its research features are impressive, and its user interface makes the trading experience less hassle whether you use the website or the app.

-The web and mobile versions offer you the convenience of trading on the go, so you don’t always have to sit in front of a desktop or a laptop in order to trade.
+The web and mobile versions offer the convenience of trading on the go, so you don’t always have to sit in front of a desktop or a laptop to trade.

 Ultimately, the choice is yours.
 Even though this Qtrade review recommends Qtrade, try to make an informed decision with the information available to you.
 If you feel Qtrade doesn’t align with your objectives, you can always check out other platforms.